Belsbey History, Family Crest & Coats of Arms

 The surname Belsbey was first found in Lincolnshire at Bilsby, a parish, in the hundred of Calceworth, Lincolnshire.
 This village was listed as Billesbi in the Domesday Book and meant "farmstead or village of a man called Bildr from the Old Norse personal name "by" Alternatively the name could have come from Beelsby, a village in North East Lincolnshire.
 Conjecturally, the surname is descended from the tenant of the lands of Beelsby, held by Godric the King's Steward, who was recorded in the Domesday Book census of 1086.
 At that time, Beelsby held 3 mills.

-Important Dates for the Belsbey family
+Early History of the Belsbey family

 This web page shows only a small excerpt of our Belsbey research.
 Another 114 words (8 lines of text) covering the years 1604, 1510, 1600, 1097, 1190, 1484 and 1550 are included under the topic Early Belsbey History in all our PDF Extended History products and printed products wherever possible.